-The feedback process can get messy, but versions keep it from getting out of control.
+The feedback process doesn't have to be messy — Air's version feature keeps it from getting out of control.
 Now everyone on your team has visibility to new changes, and all of your iterations are contained in one place.

 Creating a version stack

-You can see every versions in a stack by clicking the stack icon.
-Upload new versions with the blue "+" button.
+You can see every asset in a version stack by opening the versions menu at the bottom of the asset view screen.

 Identifying version stacks